 And on that note, be sure to include links to social media from your website.
 Connecting with your social media portals is a great way to reach a bigger audience.
 Social media is becoming a more integral part of the marketing process - more users are finding businesses through social media portals, so be sure to take advantage of the free(ish) exposure.
 What’s more is that the more links that you have to social media, the higher your SEO rating will be.
 It’s a two for one deal.

 Website redesign is a hefty project, regardless of how you look at it.
 But that’s why the time, effort, and strategy that you put into it is all the more vital.
 If you are thinking about doing a website redesign or want to generate more traffic, make sure to consider all the elements we have outlined in this blog post.
 Consider the design as well as the functionality elements; a well-designed website is perhaps the most effective marketing tool you have.

 Still not sure if you need a redesign?
 Lucky for you, we offer a free website assessment service.
 We can give you a quick audit of your site and offer our opinion on what you can do to improve.
-We would love to talk to you about your site, so feel free to contact us.
+We would love to talk to you about your site and Growth Driven Design, so feel free to contact us.

 Want to learn what we can create together?
 Give us a little information about what you're looking for, and we'll contact you within one business day.